Lucius II: The Prophecy: Plot

-In a post credits scene, Lucius slaughters everyone else on the bus.
+In a post credits scene, Lucius can slaughter everyone else on the bus.

 Sequel

 A sequel titled Lucius III was subsequently released on 13 December 2018, continuing the narrative and expanding on the gameplay mechanics introduced in Lucius II.

 Reception

 Upon its release, Lucius II received mixed reviews from critics.
-While some praised the game's departure from linearity, diverse gameplay mechanics, and eerie atmosphere, others expressed concerns about certain aspects of the game.
+While some praised the game's departure from linearity, diverse gameplay mechanics, and eerie atmosphere, others expressed dissatisfaction with the storytelling and gameplay.
+A popular aspect of the game is the chaos players are able to create, through both the use of Lucius' abilities and the game's bugs.